bubblu2264326/jaabo/README.md

-# 📌 Online Help Platform
+# 📌 JAABO: A Platform for Connecting Citizens with Skilled Professionals

 ## 📝 Overview